cacilhas/kodumaro/docs/2022/04/tic-80.md

 *   `rm` and `rM` for smaller and greater circle radii respectively
 *   `yin` and `yang` for the colours

-In TIC-80, colours are stored in a palette, defaults to:
+In TIC-80, colours are stored in a palette, [defaults to](https://lospec.com/palette-list/sweetie-16):

 ![Sweetie-16](//cacilhas.info/img/tic80/sweetie-16.png)

 So the variables are initialised:

+    import sin,cos,pi from math
     c=x:120,y:68
-    :sin,:cos,:pi=math
     tau=pi*2
     angle=0
     rm=3